 This part of town is also home to one of the world’s oldest Jewish populations.
 At the Pardesi Synagogue, which was founded in 1568, be sure to have a look at the ornate, hand-painted Cantonese tiles decorating the floor, and see if you can decipher the love story depicted in the images.
 Please note: If this day falls on a Saturday, the Synagogue tour will be unavailable, since the building will be closed.

-After lunch, we'll enjoy a cruise of the harbor and a better look at the famous fishing nets.
-This evening, we'll gather for an included inner at a local restaurant.
+After lunch on your own, we'll enjoy a cruise of the harbor and a better look at the famous fishing nets.
+This evening, we'll gather for an included dinner at a local restaurant.

 Fly to bustling Mumbai this morning, India’s largest and most dynamic city.
 Surrounded on three sides by the Arabian Sea, Mumbai sits upon what used to be a tropical archipelago made up of seven distinct islands.
 Archaeologists surmise that these islands have been populated since at least the Stone Age.
 Today, the “City of Gold” is the hub of India’s finance, fashion and entertainment industries.
 More than half of India’s maritime cargo ships out upon Mumbai’s glittering harbor, and more films are produced annually here than in any other city in the world—hence the moniker “Bollywood.”